 CORE will meet on most Saturdays for two hours at different locations across the Valley.
 During these volunteer and social opportunities, weekly content will focus on volunteering, communication and relationship building, and community engagement.
 Each week, SARRC’s team will introduce a theme, for example, improving interpersonal relationships and understanding boundaries in relationships, online networking, expanding leisure skills, empathy, or how to better expand interests.

 Please note: No individualized treatment will be provided.
-Currently, all spots are full for those with an autism diagnosis.

 Contact our team